 A blood sample drawn from a vein in your arm

-None, but timing of the sample for testing is important; when having your blood drawn, tell the laboratorian when you took your last dose of methotrexate.
+None, but timing of the sample for testing is important; your healthcare practitioner may specify collection at a certain number of hours after a methotrexate dose; when having your blood drawn, tell the person collecting your blood sample when you took your last dose of methotrexate.

-Methotrexate is a drug that has been in use since the 1960s to treat childhood acute lymphocytic leukemia, lymphoma, and cancers of the lung, head, neck, and breast.
+Methotrexate is a drug that is used to treat childhood acute lymphocytic leukemia, lymphoma, and cancers of the lung, head, neck, and breast as well as rheumatoid arthritis and psoriasis.
 This test measures the amount of methotrexate in the blood.

 Methotrexate must be carefully monitored.
 Even when used correctly, it can cause significant side effects.
 Increased concentrations can be toxic, potentially damaging the liver, kidneys, and lungs and suppressing cell production in the bone marrow.